Solomon Calhoun Center & Pool

 Aquatics Programming provided by: St. Augustine Family YMCA

-Swimming Pool Programs – The Solomon Calhoun Community Center Pool is a Jr. Olympic sized swimming pool in addition a lesson pool with a splash area.
-We host lap swim, adult lap swim, recreation / open swim, swim lessons and:
+SCCC Pool Programs – The Solomon Calhoun Community Center Pool is a Jr. Olympic sized swimming pool in addition to a lesson pool with a splash area.
+We host lap swim, adult lap swim, recreation / open swim, swim lessons, the SJC Jr. Lifeguard Program and the St. Augustine Cyclones Swim Team

-Programs at the Calhoun Center will be offered by the St. Johns County Recreation and Parks Department, Northeast Florida Community Action Agency, and the Sheriff’s Office Weed and Seed Program.
+Programs at the Calhoun Center will be offered by the St. Johns County Parks and Recreation Department, Northeast Florida Community Action Agency, and the Sheriff’s Office Weed and Seed Program.

 About Solomon Calhoun